bab-git/NNKSC/README.md

 ## The paper
-Hosseini, Babak, et al. "Non-negative kernel sparse coding for the analysis of motion data."
-International Conference on Artificial Neural Networks (ICANN).
-Springer, Cham, 2016.
+Hosseini, Babak, et al. "Non-negative kernel sparse coding for the analysis of motion data.", *International Conference on Artificial Neural Networks (ICANN)*, Springer, Cham, 2016.